 Lawsuits that are filed against you for fireworks-related issues are also covered under the liability section of your homeowner's policy, whether the issues are with medical treatment, property damage, or both.
 Coverage amounts will vary, depending on the amount of premium you want to pay.
 You will also want to check for exclusions in the coverage – for example, are sheds or outbuildings covered, or damage to landscaping?

 If you have larger assets that need to be protected from legal actions, you may want to consider an umbrella policy.
 These policies can be written to handle most situations and cover damages into the seven-figure range – obviously, that will come at the cost of higher premiums.
 Remember that your insurance premiums could also depend on your credit score.
-You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.
+You can check your credit score and read your credit report for free within minutes by joining MoneyTips.

 Some situations will not be covered under any policy.
 Accidents are generally covered but intentional damage is not.
 Damage caused by your children playing with fireworks can be a gray area – often children under the age of twelve may be excused of their actions, but teenagers engaged in bottle rocket wars or similarly dangerous activities will be held responsible.

 Finally, policies will not cover business activity with fireworks, such as storing or selling them.
 If you are engaging in that business, you will need to consider a separate business-oriented policy.

-The National Fire Protection Association (NFPA) says that July 4th registers the highest number of fire reports all year nationwide, and according to 2015 data from the Consumer Product Safety Commission, approximately 260 people per day in the US require emergency room care in the month around July 4th from fireworks-related injuries.
+The National Fire Protection Association (NFPA) says that July 4th registers the highest number of fire reports all year nationwide, and according to 2017 data from the Consumer Product Safety Commission, over 280 people per day in the U.S. require emergency room care in the month around July 4th from fireworks-related injuries.

 Make sure that you and everyone handling fireworks are doing so in a safe manner, and you won't have to worry about fires and injuries.
 However, just in case an accident does occur, review your policy to make sure that you understand the situations for which you are covered.